Citrix Secure Web

 This policy is enabled only when you also set the Preferred VPN policy to Full VPN tunnel for this app.

-You can also configure proxy servers for Secure Web when used in secure browse mode.
+You can also configure proxy servers for Secure Web when used in Tunneled – Web SSO mode.
 For details, see this blog post.

-On Android, if DNS suffixes aren’t configured, the VPN could fail.
+On Android, if DNS suffixes aren’t configured, the VPN might fail.
 For details on configuring DNS suffixes, see Supporting DNS Queries by Using DNS Suffixes for Android Devices.

 Preparing intranet sites for Secure Web

 This section is for website developers who need to prepare an intranet site for use with Secure Web for Android and iOS.
 Intranet sites designed for desktop browsers require changes to work properly on Android and iOS devices.

 Secure Web relies on Android WebView and iOS WkWebView to provide web technology support.
 Some of the web technologies supported by Secure Web are: